About Invokamet (canagliflozin and metformin)

 Talk to your medical provider regarding your Invokamet prescription.

-Pick up your Invokamet prescription.
+Pick up your Invokamet prescription, if provided.

 Invokamet prescription pricing details